NREL/resstock/measures/ResStockArguments/README.md

 **roof_color**

 The color of the roof.
-If not provided, the OS-HPXML default (see [HPXML Roofs](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-roofs)) is used.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-roofs'>HPXML Roofs</a>) is used.

 - **Name:** ``roof_color``
 - **Type:** ``Choice``